Generic Name: artemether and lumefantrine (ar TEM e ther and LOO me FAN treen)

 Take artemether and lumefantrine with food, milk, pudding, oatmeal, or broth.
 The tablet may be crushed and mixed with 1 or 2 teaspoons of water for easier swallowing.
 You may also mix a crushed tablet with infant formula when giving this medication to a child.
 Start eating normally as soon as possible to help your body better absorb the medication.

-If you vomit within 1 to 2 hours after taking this medication, take another dose.
+If you vomit within 1 hour after taking this medication, take another dose.
 If your vomiting continues or you cannot eat, call your doctor.

 Artemether and lumefantrine is usually given as a total of 6 doses over a period of 3 days.
 Carefully follow your doctor's instructions about how many tablets to take per dose.
 Artemether and lumefantrine doses are based on weight and age.
 The usual doses are as follows, unless your doctor tells you otherwise.

 For people over 16 years old who weigh at least 77 pounds:

 Take four (4) tablets as an initial dose.